-- Full consideration should be given to:
+Full consideration should be given to:

 - o objective of project

-- o overall requirements
+- overall requirements

-- technical skills required
+- o technical skills required

 - o after sales service requirements

-- o form of contract
+- form of contract

 It may be useful after all requirements have been established, to rank them (e.g. mandatory, desirable and additional) and award marks to suppliers/contractors on fulfilment of these requirements to help reach an overall decision e.
 Invitation to Tender